 Decorate and personalize your space

 Choose home office color schemes that will make you more productive or feel inspired.
-If there are certain things you like to have surrounding you – whether its photos of family, artwork, or plants – be sure to include those.
+If there are certain things you like to have surrounding you – whether it’s photos of family, artwork, or plants – be sure to include those.
 If you have the space, you might also consider creating a separate spot, like lounge seating, for brainstorming or completing other tasks.

 Optimize with shelving and storage